-More than 900 citizen-scientists have contributed thousands of images of live fish in their natural habitat to this website and its mobile apps.
-Those images have made this a much more valuable resource as they show fish in their best light, show how similar closely related species can be, and show how individuals of a single species often vary in color and form depending on their life stage (e.g. juveniles, females, males), and what habitat they are living in, and also show how colors vary in relation to fish moods and behavior.
+This website, and the mobile app derived from it, contains more than 13,000 images.
+Over 500 citizen-scientists have contributed almost 45% of those images, of live fish in their natural habitat.
+Those images have made this a much more valuable resource as they show fish in their best light, show how similar closely related species can be, and show how individuals of a single species often vary in color and form depending on their life stage (e.g. juveniles, females, males), and what habitat they are living in.
+Some also show how colors of a single individual fish vary in relation to its moods and behavior.

-Some citizen underwater photographers have taken an enthusiastic interest in supporting this website and provided many of the beautiful and informative images that are included.
-Below are a group of people who have made major contributions by contributing 100 images.
+Some citizen-scientist underwater photographers have taken a particularly enthusiastic interest in supporting this website and provided many of the beautiful and informative images that are included.
+Below are a group of people who have made major contributions through providing 100 or more images.
 The authors and the Smithsonian are extremely grateful for their support.